Landscape

 Irrigation Systems

-Sprinkler Systems: Sprinklers distribute water through a network of pipes and sprinkler heads that spray water over the landscape.
-There are various types of sprinkler heads available, such as fixed spray, rotary, or impact sprinklers.
+Sprinkler Systems: Sprinklers distribute water through pipes and sprinkler heads, spraying water over the landscape.
+Types include fixed spray, rotary, and impact sprinklers.

-Micro-Sprinklers: These systems use small sprinkler heads to water smaller areas or individual plants.
-They are suitable for landscapes with specific watering needs or for container gardening.
+Micro-Sprinklers: Small sprinkler heads water specific areas or individual plants, ideal for landscapes with unique watering needs or container gardens.

-Soaker Hoses: Soaker hoses are porous hoses that release water directly into the soil along their length.
-They are ideal for watering garden beds or specific plant areas.
+Soaker Hoses: Porous hoses release water directly into the soil, perfect for watering garden beds or specific plant areas.

 Watering Techniques